Enivid-mash/FaceSnap/README.md

 ## Usage
 1. Navigate to `http://127.0.0.1:50000/` in your web browser.
-2. Upload Image: On the home page, click the "Choose File" button to upload an image containing faces.
+2. Upload Image: On the App page, click the "Choose File" button to upload an image containing faces.
 3. Recognition: Once uploaded, the app will process the image, detect faces, and display the recognized faces along with their bounding boxes and labels
 4. View Results: The results will be displayed directly on the web page, with options to upload new images.